• Skip to primary navigation

 Peak Brussels sprouts season coincides with the holidays, so they're a sought after vegetable for any Thanksgiving or Christmas spread.

-Sprouts may be the perfect accompaniment for turkey or ham, but they also go great with any regular weeknight dinner like Almond Crusted Chicken or Creamy Spinach Chicken Thighs!
+Sprouts may be the perfect accompaniment for turkey or spiral ham, but they also go great with any regular weeknight dinner like Almond Crusted Chicken or Creamy Spinach Chicken Thighs!

 Jump to: